Neutrino mass and dark energy constraints from redshift-space distortions: Background

 Thus far we have considered the density and velocity fields of the matter in the universe.
 What galaxy surveys actually observe is the number density of a sample of galaxies selected in a precise way.
 The mismatch, or ``bias,'' between the galaxies and the matter, is typically characterized in one of two ways.
 Top-down bias approaches directly estimate large-scale statistical observables such as the power spectrum by modeling the galaxy density $\delta_\mathrm{g}$ as a function of the cosmological perturbations.
 Bottom-up approaches model the way that galaxies populate individual dark matter halos based on the properties of those halos.
 Given the distribution of these galaxies, a galaxy power spectrum can then be computed.
 Here we discuss simple examples of both approaches, and argue that they give very similar results over the range of scales probed by modern galaxy surveys.

 An elegant approach to the top-down modeling of galaxy bias was provided by McDonald and Roy (MR) in Ref.~\cite{McDonald_Roy_2009}.
 We will use a variant of this MR bias model in Sec.~\ref{sec:results_and_discussion}, so we summarize it here and defer more extensive details to Appendix~\ref{sec:scale-dependent_bias}.
 MR argues that, since the power spectra are constructed from the scalar variables $\delta$ and $\theta$, the most general galaxy density field at a given order in perturbation theory is a linear combination of all scalar variables up to that order.
-The galaxy power spectra appropriate for the one-loop perturbation theory used here, extended to include a linear velocity bias $\bv$, are
+The galaxy power spectra appropriate for the one-loop perturbation theory used here are